lacimarsik/movies/README.md

 # movies

 What if you are lucky to have a nice movie library on your machine, but you neglect a nice selection screen for your next movie such as is on Netflix or iTunes?
+Good to have for a well-prepared movie night ;)

 ![Screenshot of movies](https://github.com/lacimarsik/movies/blob/master/screen.png)